psx-spx/psx-spx.github.io/docs/konamisystem573.md

 ## Register map

-All standard PS1 registers, with the exception of the CD drive's, are present.
+All standard PS1 registers, with the exception of the CD-ROM drive's, are present and accessible.
 System 573-specific hardware is mapped into the EXP1 region at `0x1f000000`.
-IRQ10 and DMA5, normally reserved for the expansion bus (and lightguns) on a regular PS1, are used to access the ATAPI CD drive, while IRQ2 and DMA3 go unused.
+IRQ10 and DMA5, normally reserved for the expansion bus (and lightguns) on a regular PS1, are used to access the ATAPI drive, while IRQ2 and DMA3 go unused.

 **NOTE**: EXP1 must be configured prior to accessing any of these registers.
-The proper configuration value to write to the EXP1 delay/size register at `0x1f801008` is `0x24173f47`.
+The configuration value written by Konami's code to the EXP1 delay/size register at `0x1f801008` is `0x24173f47`.
 Afterwards, *all* bus writes shall be 16 or 32 bits wide.
-The behavior of 8-bit writes is undefined (8-bit reads work as intended).
+The behavior of 8-bit writes is undefined, but 8-bit reads work as intended.

 | Address range           | Description                                            |
 | :---------------------- | :----------------------------------------------------- |